The-Kirby-Institute/Simple_HIV_model/README.md

 #### 8. Output Data:
 The script generates several output datasets, which are saved in CSV format in the project’s `output` folder.
 Key outputs include:
-- **Infection Results**: The dataset contains comprehensive results of the project for each time-step and scenario, including the number of new HIV infections, the total number of PLHIV, the proportion of diagnosed, the number of new diagnoses, cumulative numbers of new HIV infections, cumulative numbers of new diagnoses, and cumulative numbers of new HIV infections and new diagnoses for each year.
+- 'infectionresults_date.csv' **Infection Results**: The dataset contains comprehensive results of the project for each time-step and scenario, including the number of new HIV infections, the total number of PLHIV, the proportion of diagnosed, the number of new diagnoses, cumulative numbers of new HIV infections, cumulative numbers of new diagnoses, and cumulative numbers of new HIV infections and new diagnoses for each year.
-- **Infection Results with 1000 simulations**: The dataset contains results across 1000 simulations for each time-step and scenario.
+- 'infectionresults_sim_date.csv' **Infection Results with 1000 simulations**: The dataset contains results across 1000 simulations for each time-step and scenario.
 It includes the number of new HIV infections, the total number of PLHIV, the proportion of diagnosed, the number of new diagnoses, cumulative numbers of new HIV infections, cumulative numbers of new diagnoses, and cumulative numbers of new HIV infections and new diagnoses for each year.
-- **Monthly Results with 95% PIs**: The dataset provides monthly results for new HIV infections along with 95% PIs to illustrate the uncertainty in the estimates.
+- 'monthly_results_95PI_date.csv' **Monthly Results with 95% PIs**: The dataset provides monthly results for new HIV infections along with 95% PIs to illustrate the uncertainty in the estimates.
-- **Summarised Results with 95% PIs**: The dataset summarizes key outcomes for each scenario, including the cumulative numbers of new HIV infections and diagnoses, as well as the total number of PLHIV at the end of the simulation period, all presented with 95% PIs.
+- 'summarized_results_95PI_date.csv' **Summarised Results with 95% PIs**: The dataset summarizes key outcomes for each scenario, including the cumulative numbers of new HIV infections and diagnoses, as well as the total number of PLHIV at the end of the simulation period, all presented with 95% PIs.
-- **Yearly Cumulative Results with 95% PIs**: The dataset shows yearly cumulative numbers of new HIV infections and diagnoses, with 95% PIs provided for each scenario at the end of the simulation period.
+- 'yearly_cumulative_results_date.csv' **Yearly Cumulative Results with 95% PIs**: The dataset shows yearly cumulative numbers of new HIV infections and diagnoses, with 95% PIs provided for each scenario at the end of the simulation period.

+**"date" above is the date we saved the .csv file.**

 ## `2_Generate_figures.Rmd`: This script is to generate figures for Simple HIV model.